 THE REAL QUESTION IS…

-Will my insurance company cover my compression garments?
+Will my insurance company cover my compression garments for lymphedema?
 Will Medicare cover my compression garments?
-Sometimes yes, but more often they will not.
+Sometimes yes, but more often, they will not.
 If they do pay, the real question is, how much will they pay?
 It’s all part of the medical insurance game.
 The other day I needed to purchase a prescription drug.
 I was shocked when they told me the price was over $600.
-When I explained to them I did not have insurance to cover this drug, they said, “Oh, then we can give you a discount, it will now be only $60.”
+When I explained to them I did not have insurance to cover this drug, they said, “Oh, then we can give you a discount; it will now be only $60.”
 How can that be?
 How can a drug price drop that drastically?

 I have worked in different capacities in the medical field on and off for the past 45 years.
-I have seen the evolution of the insurance industry and how it interacts with the medical profession.
-In my opinion, it has continually declined, possibly to the point of no return.
-It has all become big business and the patient is definitely the one on the short end.
+I have seen the insurance industry’s evolution and interaction with the medical profession.
+Unfortunately, it has continually declined, possibly to the point of no return.
+It has all become big business, and the patient is on the short end.

-By creating The Compression Closet, I can provide the lymphedema therapists and their patients with an alternative to the insurance game.
-One of the reasons I created my own business was so that I could run it the way I saw fit with integrity and honesty.
+By creating The Compression Closet, I can provide lymphedema therapists and their patients with an alternative to the insurance game.
+One of the reasons I started my own business was to run it how I saw fit, with integrity and honesty.
 There are no shell games and no hidden costs here.
-I no longer have to play the game I did when working with the insurance companies and neither do you.
+I no longer have to play the game I did when working with the insurance companies, nor do you.

 WORKING WITH YOU

 Compression is not cheap; no one knows this better than I do.
 However, I am continually working with my therapists and their patients to provide them with the best compression for the best value possible.

 I also have simplified the process of purchasing compression garments.
 We only offer garments proven to be the most effective for the lymphedema condition.

 If you wish to seek reimbursements, all receipts have the necessary HCPC coding to submit to your insurance company.
 Then, when you offer that bill, you will know that you have paid an honest price for a quality product.
 No games, no lies, no inflated pricing, or double billing.